-All animals are individual sentient beings, just like humans.
-They feel pain, have emotions and should be treated with respect.
-If you knew animals were suffering, you’d want to help them, wouldn’t you?
+Goodheart was built on the belief that all animals are individual sentient beings, just like humans.
+They feel pain, have emotions, and should be treated with respect.

-After helping two existing sanctuaries get back on their feet, we decided to set up a new sanctuary, and secured our first Goodheart Farm Animal Sanctuary in Milson, Worcestershire.
-With over 300 animals already safe at this site, we’re looking to help even more animals with our threefold mission: to offer sanctuary to more abused and neglected animals; to raise awareness of their plight; and to campaign to end their suffering.
+With over 300 animals safe at our site, we’re looking to help even more with our threefold mission to offer sanctuary to more abused and neglected animals; to raise awareness of their plight; and to campaign to end their suffering:

 Learn about the animals who arrive at Goodheart and how we care for them

 We believe in the importance of educating future generations about animals and the natural world.

 We want to spread our message of kindness far and wide.
 Join us in our campaigning efforts.